zerohd4869/DialogueCRN/README.md

 The original datasets can be found at [IEMOCAP](https://sail.usc.edu/iemocap/), [SEMAINE](https://semaine-db.eu) and [MELD](https://github.com/SenticNet/MELD).

 In this work, we focus on emotion recognition in textual conversations.
-Following previous works (CMN, DialogueRNN, DialogueGCN, et al.), raw features of textual modality are extracted by using TextCNN.
+Following previous works (bc-LSTM, DialogueRNN, DialogueGCN, et al.), raw features of textual modality are extracted by using TextCNN.

 ### Training/Testing